unifi-consortium/ac-power/README.md

 let alpha_beta_zero = AlphaBeta0::from(abc);
 ```

-The library also include [trigometric functions](crate::trig), which are useful when converter between stationary and roatating reference frames.
+The library also include [trigometric functions](crate::trig), which are useful when converting between stationary and roatating reference frames.

 ```rust
 use ac_power::reference_frames::{Abc, Dq0};